UrsZeidler/smart-contract-examples/javaExample/README.md

 ## java generation example

-This is a simple example how to model and use the generated java code of [uml2solidity](https://github.com/UrsZeidler/uml2solidity) the java code uses the [eth-contract-api](https://github.com/adridadou/eth-contract-api) to access the contract code.
+This is a simple example how to model and use the generated java code of [uml2solidity](https://github.com/UrsZeidler/uml2solidity).
+The java code uses the [eth-contract-api](https://github.com/adridadou/eth-contract-api) to access the contract code.
 A detailed description for the generated code is [here](https://github.com/UrsZeidler/uml2solidity/wiki/JavaCode).

 The _de.urszeidler.ethereum.javaExamples.contracts_ package contains the generated interfaces and the tests describes how to use them.